zanetworker/llama-stack-k8s-operator/docs/content/examples/basic-deployment.md

 ## Overview

-This configuration creates a single-replica LlamaStack instance using the meta-reference distribution with basic resource allocation.
+This configuration creates a single-replica LlamaStack instance using the ollama distribution with basic resource allocation.

 ## Configuration